gvzq/gerardo/lib/ghost-config.md

 - `/appointment`
 - `/consulting`
 - `/api`
+- `/blog` (reserved for blog functionality)

+## Blog Routes

+The blog functionality provides the following routes:

+- `/blog` - Blog listing page showing all posts
+- `/blog/{post-slug}` - Individual blog post pages
+- Automatic metadata generation for posts
+- Back navigation and 404 handling

 ## Usage

-Once configured, Ghost pages will automatically be available at `/{page-slug}` unless they conflict with existing routes.
+- Ghost pages will automatically be available at `/{page-slug}` unless they conflict with existing routes
+- Ghost posts will be available at `/blog/{post-slug}`
+- The blog listing at `/blog` shows all published posts with excerpts and feature images